tauri-apps/tauri-docs/docs/en/getting-started/setup-linux.md

 Don't forget that you'll have to use the "export" command anytime you want to use a graphical application, for each newly opened terminal.

 You can download some examples to try with `sudo apt-get install x11-apps`. xeyes is always a good one.
 It can be handy when troubleshooting WSL issues.

-There are some known issues on WSL 2 regarding loopback; that is running a localhost server from the terminal.
-If you are on WSL 2, be wary of this.
-You can find information regarding that [here](https://github.com/microsoft/WSL/issues/4636).
 </Alert>

 ## Continue